JuHwiSang/jsts_debugger/README.md

 ### 1. `create_session`

 Creates a new debugging session.
-The provided code is written to the `/app/entrypoint.ts` file in an isolated Docker container and executed immediately.
+The provided code is written to the `/app/entrypoint.ts` file and executed immediately.
+The primary purpose of the `code` parameter is to import and run specific parts of the project (e.g., a function or a class method) that you want to debug.

 -   **Parameters**:
     -   `code` (str): The TypeScript/JavaScript code to execute.